-The Remuneration Committee which comprises mainly of Non-Executive Directors recommends the remuneration for the Executive Directors.
+The Remuneration Committee recommends the remuneration for the Executive Directors.
 The determination of the remuneration of the Non-Executive Directors is a matter for the Board as a whole.
 Individual Directors abstain from deliberations and voting on the decision in respect of their own remuneration.